cderose/dh-courses/tableau-workshop/README.md

 4. Question: if our dataset is internet users per 100 people, then why does Iceland show 708.8 users?
 <details><summary>Answer</summary>
 <p>
-Tableau is summing all values that correspond with an "Iceland" row, regardless of whether they record is for a different date.
+Tableau is summing all values that correspond with an "Iceland" row, regardless of the date.
 To see internet users per 100 people, we need to add a year filter.
 </p>
 </details>
 5. Create the year filter by dragging "Year" to the "Filters" card.